iamdevonbutler/mongorules/README.md

 - `$addToSet`
 - `$push`

-Upsert operations are supported as well.
+Upsert operations are supported as well (validated as an insert).

 ## Performance
-See performance tests against the native mongodb driver at the [node-mongorules-performance-analysis ](https://github.com/iamdevonbutler/node-mongorules-performance-analysis) repo.
+See performance tests against the native mongodb driver and mongoose at the [mongorules-performance-analysis ](https://github.com/iamdevonbutler/mongorules-performance-analysis) repo.

 ## License